top of page

 Fortnite Absolute Doom

-Fortnite Season 31: Absolute Doom
+Fortnite Season 31: Absolute Doom on Nintendo Switch

 This was my first time really getting into Fortnite.
-I hate military propaganda shooters and excessive respawning, so this was really refreshing.
+I hate military propaganda shooters and excessive respawning, so this was pretty refreshing.
 It runs well enough on Switch if you don't mind skins loading in late occasionally.
 I regret missing the Galactus event now.

 Release: Aug 16, 2024